 The Middle Class Gets Priced Out

 What does this all mean?
-It means that for the teachers, firefighters, policemen, and blue and white collar professionals, living close to where you work may not be a very attainable lifestyle.
+It means that for the teachers, firefighters, policemen, and blue and white collar professionals, living close to where they work may not be a very attainable lifestyle.

 Obviously, I ultimately decided to move on.
-However, many people and families working in Orange County are faced with the same dilemma.
-They can’t afford to buy or rent here, so they commute in from areas further away, like Corona or Norco for example.
+Many people and families working in Orange County are faced with the same dilemma.
+They can’t afford to buy or rent here, so they commute in from areas further away, like Corona or Norco.

 As the middle class job market grows in Orange County it not only drives up the demand for housing here, but also abroad in nearby areas.